 As it stands, more than 40% of Americans are obese — and that number is the highest it's ever been.
 And here are some other jaw-dropping statistics: More than 88 million people in the U.S. have prediabetes and over 34 million have diabetes, according to the American Diabetes Association (approximately 90 to 95% of them have Type 2 diabetes).
 About 1.5 million Americans are diagnosed with diabetes every year.

-If you fall into either of these categories, the good news is there are simple steps you can take to make lasting changes.
-For example, you only need to lose 5 percent of your body weight to seriously start reducing your risk for type 2 diabetes.
+If you fall into any of these categories, there are simple steps you can take to make lasting changes.
+For example, you only need to lose 5% of your body weight to seriously start reducing your risk for Type 2 diabetes.
 And you only need to lose 1 gram of fat from your pancreas (where your insulin lives) to reverse the symptoms of diabetes, according to one small study.

 The connection between a small amount of weight loss with a large health benefit is not new.
 A 2012 study found reducing body mass index (BMI) by just five units could help reverse diabetes, regardless of your initial BMI.
 Diabetes can be a confusing topic — here are a few things you should know.